 Skip to content

 Fermented foods - they are suddenly everywhere, and with good reason.
 If you are new to them, or want to know more, look no further!
-We are here to give you the lowdown, including our top picks and tips for getting more fermented foods into your diet.
+We are here to give you the lowdown, including our top picks of fermented foods and tips for getting more probiotic food into your diet.

 Fermentation is a centuries-old process of food preservation – a way of prolonging the expiry date of dairy products and vegetables before refrigeration was an option.
 Lots of the foods we consume today are fermented, meaning that they have been acted on by microbes, such as certain bacteria or yeasts.
 Bread, cheese, coffee and chocolate are some examples – however, not all of these contain the live cultures that are going to diversify your gut microbiota.